Please wait while the page is loading...

 In-depth features

 Over the past several years, many international law firms have drawn down their presence in Abu Dhabi in favour of consolidating their work in nearby Dubai.
-Major international firms which no longer have an Abu Dhabi office include Norton Rose Fulbright, Herbert Smith Freehills, Baker Botts, Hogan Lovells and Simmons & Simmons; all of them serve the country’s other six emirates from Dubai.
+Major international firms that no longer have an Abu Dhabi office include Norton Rose Fulbright, Herbert Smith Freehills, Baker Botts, Hogan Lovells and Simmons & Simmons; all of them serve the country’s other six emirates from Dubai.

 Dubai is the main hub for legal work in the Middle East, though places like Doha, Muscat, Manama and Riyadh are also home to large concentrations of law firms and lawyers.
+Although energy matters rule all in the UAE, intellectual property is an important practice area for many firms.

 • • •

 Abu-Ghazaleh Intellectual Property (AGIP) was established in Kuwait in 1972 under the name of T.M.P.
 Agents at a time when intellectual property protection was still in its early stages of development in the Arab region.
 However, since the firm’s launch, AGIP has consistently been at the forefront of efforts to improve the infrastructure of IP in the Arab world.
 It has worked in close coordination with Arab governments and multilateral organizations on introducing an efficient IP system that has brought up significant changes to the region and has supported governmental committees and officials charged in revising and drafting new laws and regulations for the enforcement of IP rights in several Arab countries, including the UAE.
+A key IP contact in Dubai is Amjad El-Husseini.

 Audiri Vox is a Dubai-based, sixth-generation law firm that focuses on work in 50 primarily Islamic countries in the Middle East, North Africa and South Asia.
 The firm handles multiple high value global trademark portfolios; all aspects of patents, franchising and enforcement work; and ensures that patents and trademarks can cleared for use before their adoption.
 Audiri Vox is noted for its IP valuation work through a team of chartered accountants and valuation experts.
 Sarmad Manto is the firm’s managing partner; he was previously a partner at United Trademark & Patent Services.